rajeshv23/twydev.github.io/_posts/2019-07-24-domain-driven-design-fundamentals.md

 toc: true
 toc_label: "Chapters"
 categories:
+  - Software Design
-  - Online Course
+  - Software Architecture
 tags:
   - domain driven design
+  - best practice
+  - online course
 ---

+Comprehensive course covering Domain Modelling, Entities and Value Objects, Aggregate Pattern, Domain Services, Bounded Context, Repository Pattern, and Domain Events.

+___

+# Domain-Driven Design Fundamentals

 **Domain-Driven Design Fundamentals** - Steve Smith and Julie Lerman, accessed on PluralSight 2019 {: .notice--primary}

+## Introduction

 I think so far this is the only course I have given a 5-star rating on PluralSight.
 Extremely clear explanations with walk through of source code applying concepts of DDD.
 This is an introductory course that I would highly recommend.
 The dog pictures used in the demo is a plus!

-___

-## Introduction

 ### Focus of DDD